Lotus Elan: Overview

 The Lotus Elan was the first Lotus road car to use a steel backbone chassis with a fibreglass body.
 This style of construction was to be repeated in subsequent Lotus models for nearly three decades.
 At approximately 1500 lb, the Elan embodied Colin Chapman's minimum weight design philosophy.
 The Elan was technologically advanced with a DOHC 1,558 cc engine, four-wheel disc brakes, rack and pinion steering, and 4-wheel independent suspension.
 Gordon Murray, designer of the McLaren F1 supercar, reportedly said that his only disappointment with the McLaren F1 was that he could not give it the perfect steering of the Lotus Elan.

 In 2004, Sports Car International named the Elan number six on the list of Top Sports Cars of the 1960s.
 The original version of the car was designed by Ron Hickman who also designed the first Lotus Europa as part of Lotus' GT40 project bid and made his fortune having designed the Black & Decker Workmate.

 Because of its successful design and rigorous attention to cost control on the body, chassis, engine and transmission, the Elan became Lotus' first commercial success and contributed to the funding of its achievements in racing over the next ten years.
-It revived a company stretched thin by the more exotic, expensive to build, and rather unreliable Lotus Elite, which used a fibreglass monocoque body/chassis and all aluminium Coventry Climax engine.
+It revived a company stretched thin by the more expensive to build and rather unreliable Lotus Elite, which used a fibreglass monocoque body/chassis and all aluminium Coventry Climax engine.

 The original Elan 1500 was introduced in 1962 as a roadster.
 After a very short production run of just 22 cars the engine was enlarged and the car was re-designated the Elan 1600.
 An optional hardtop was also offered.
 The Elan 1600 of 1963 was replaced by the Elan S2 in 1964.
 In 1965 the Type 36, a fixed head coupé version of the car, was introduced while in 1966 the drop head coupé Type 26 was replaced by the Type 45.
 Both Types, 36 and 45, were offered initially in S3 form, followed in 1968 in S4 form, and finally in 1970 as the Elan Sprint.
 Production of the Sprint ceased in 1973.
-The standard S2, S3 and S4 models were also available in a slightly more powerful and luxurious "Special Equipment" variant, generally referred to as the SE (e.g. Lotus Elan S3 SE).
+During the 1967 build year at Hethel, multiple twin-carb versions of the powerplant were used.
+The standard S2, S3 and S4 models were also available in a slightly more powerful and luxurious "Special Equipment" variant, generally referred to as the SE (e.g. Lotus Elan S3 SE), a naming convention later carried onward in the legendary mid-engined Esprit model line.

 In the UK the Elan was offered as a fully assembled vehicle and, for tax avoidance purposes, as a lower cost kit for final assembly by the customer.